petarzhaw/ml2_project/readme.md

 6. Save and load models: The best performing model is saved to disk for future use.

+7. Predict subreddit: The model is used to predict the subreddit of a new post.
+Test it by running the cell for the test on its own dataset.
+Then test it by running the cell for the api call test.
+You can also run the main.py file to test the model in a browser.

 ## Files

 - `app.ipynb`: The main Python file which fetches the data, preprocesses it, trains the models, and evaluates them.
 - `requirements.txt`: Lists the Python libraries required for this project.
 - `reddit.csv`: Stores the fetched Reddit posts.
+- `model.pkl`: Stores the best performing model for future use.
+- `main.py`: Runs the model in a browser.

 ## Results